erdc/aa_autoencoder_mca/README.md

 ### Executing program

-* Generate the high-fidelity snapshot data by running the script `examples/2DLinearAdvection.py'.
-It automatically saves the snapshot files in the `data' directory.
+* Generate the high-fidelity snapshot data by running the script `examples/2DLinearAdvection.py`.
+It automatically saves the snapshot files in the `data` directory.
-* The AA autoencoder training and evaluation can be performed using the notebook `examples/AA_autoencoder_parametric_2DLinearAdvection.ipynb'.
+* The AA autoencoder training and evaluation can be performed using the notebook `examples/AA_autoencoder_parametric_2DLinearAdvection.ipynb`.